-What can a railroad jack tell us?
-(A railroad jack is a tool used to change out tires.)
+What can a wagon jack tell us?
+(A wagon jack is a tool used to change out tires.)
 Well, for the story of Buffalo Bill Cody it depicts a time period that we don’t know as much about compared to his later years.
 That’s according to Jeremy Johnston, the curator of the Buffalo Bill Museum.

 “This object really reflects Buffalo Bill’s life after his father passed away,” said Johnston.
 “He was the oldest son in the family and he had a number of sisters and a mother to take care of so he began working as a messenger boy.”